spatie/checklist-going-live/readme.md

 - [ ] Mobile: test on latests versions of Mobile Safari, Android

 ## 2. Front-end checklist

-- [ ] Does Favicon load?
-Pin the tab in Safari to check icon
+### Assets
 - [ ] Search sources for `http://`.
 Replace by `https://`
 - [ ] Run `csscomb` on `scss` assets
+- [ ] Webfonts: is the live domain configured in services like Typekit, Fonts.com etc.?

+### Scripts
+- [ ] Only jQuery v3 may be used.
+All references to jQuery 2 must be removed `npm ls jquery`
+- [ ] Is `yarn.lock` present?
 - [ ] Check JS lint errors.
 Remove all `console.log` lines in scripts
-- [ ] Webfonts: is the live domain configured in services like Typekit, Fonts.com etc.?
+- [ ] Check for console errors

+### Page weight
+- [ ] Evaluate total weight of at least homepage
+- [ ] Open Inspector network/timeline tab to identify heavy assets
+- [ ] Check if heavy assets are cached

+## 3. Check content (with an open console)
+- [ ] Are all strings / images present (and translated)?
+- [ ] Does menu/submenu has a correct active state on every page?
 - [ ] Are 404, 500 en 503 pages provided?
 Do they provide useful content like 'back to home', search or a navigation tree?
+- [ ] Check all pages for n+1 problems

+### Meta
+- [ ] Check page titles / descriptions
 - [ ] Test Facebook sharing.
 Provide og-tags if needed
-- [ ] Is `yarn.lock` present?
-- [ ] Only jQuery v3 may be used.
-All references to jQuery 2 must be removed `npm ls jquery`
-- [ ] Check total weight of homepage

-## 3. Check content (with an open console)
-- [ ] Are all strings / images present?
-- [ ] Does the menu has a correct active state on every page?
+- [ ] Does Favicon load?
+Pin the tab in Safari to check pinned icon
-- [ ] Check page titles / descriptions
-- [ ] Check for console errors
-- [ ] Check all pages for n+1 problems?

-Repeat this section for all languages
+_Repeat this section for all languages_

 ### Components
 - [ ] Google Maps